vikramlearning/blazorbootstrap/docs/docs/06-data-visualization/bar-chart.md

 | Scales | `Scales` | | | Gets or sets the Scales. | 1.0.0 |

 ## Examples

+### Prerequisites

+Refer to the [getting started guide](/docs/getting-started/blazor-webassembly) for setting up charts.

 ### How it works